stffrdhrn/stffrdhrn.github.io/_posts/2018-06-03-gcc_passes.md

  - `2` I am not sure what this is
  - `(set (reg/v:SI 44) (reg:SI 3 r3)) (nil)` - is the expression

-Back to our example, this is with `-O0` to allow the virtual-stack-vars to not be elimated for verbosity:
+Back to our example, this is with `-O0` to allow the `virtual-stack-vars` to not be elimated for verbosity:

+This is the contents of `func.c.234r.expand`.

 {% highlight common_lisp %}
 ;; func (intD.1 aD.1448, intD.1 bD.1449)